lextm/jekyll-theme-chirpy/_posts/2006-7-20-installation-tips-mono-1-1-15-on-ubuntu.md

 First, install mozilla-browser.
 You can use apt-get for this.

 Second, make the .bin file runnable.
-It is not hard, isn’t it?
+It is not hard, isn't it?

 Third, sudo ./**.bin.